michaelfester/docs/docs/reference/basic-columns/array-columns/index.md

 slug: array-columns
 ---

 Array columns combine the data from multiple columns together into a single column in the [Data Editor](/docs/data-editor).
 To make an Array Column, we create columns with the same name and then number each one sequentially.
-It’s important that each column has the same exact text and then the next number in each column.
+It's important that each column has the same exact text and then the next number in each column.
 For example:

 ![](/docs/reference/basic-columns/array-columns/array-columns-1.png)